 The college is committed to the professional development of all its staff with many teachers and support staff involved in taking further professional qualifications in addition to the wide range of in-house training that takes place.
 It is a rewarding and supportive environment in which to work.

 Freman College pays its teaching staff on the London Fringe payscale.
-This means that Freman College pays its teaching staff an additional £1,100pa on their basic salary.
+This means that Freman College pays its teaching staff more than £1,100pa in addition to their basic salary.

 Where there is a need the college will pay for staff to complete their minibus driver training and / or assessments.
 The college has 2 minibuses.

 The college actively promotes the on-going professional development of its staff and, when agreed in advance, will make a contribution to the costs of studying further degrees courses.